incora-dev/node-course-my-form-be/README.md

 ## Installation
 Before project installation need to install [PostgreSQL](https://www.postgresql.org/download/). <br>
-After PostgreSQL installation go to pgAdmin and create a new database (for example "form_builder") and then edit file "src/config/typeorm.config.ts" namely the line "database" to your database name which you just created.
+After PostgreSQL installation go to pgAdmin and create a new database (for example "form_builder") and then edit configuration database file "src/config/typeorm.config.ts":
+  - "username" should be the username for your database ("postgres" by default)
+  - "password" should be the password for your database ("password" by default)
+  - "database" should be your database name which you just created

+Then you can run the command:
 ```bash
 $ npm install
 ```